tempodb/tempodb-net/README.md

 * key - [Optional] key for the series (string)

 ### Returns
-The newly created Series object.
+The newly created Series object

 ### Example